gcobena-dev/lechefacil-frontend/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure environment variables
+# Create a .env file from .env.example and set VITE_API_URL to your backend (e.g. http://localhost:8000)
+cp .env.example .env

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```